 Car insurance coverage costs an average of $1,793 each year in San Mateo.
 That's cheaper than the statewide average in California ($1,868) and more expensive than the national average of $1,548.
 Keep reading to learn more about how much you can expect to pay based on your marital status, age, credit score, and other common factors in San Mateo.

 |San Mateo Average (annual)||California Average||U.S. Average|

-One of the most important determinants of your car insurance rates is the insurance company you work with.
+One of the most important determinants of your auto insurance rates is the car insurance company you work with.
 In San Mateo, GEICO offers the cheapest rates for the average insurance customer.
 See below the best companies for cheap auto insurance in San Mateo — but don't forget to get personalized car insurance quotes to match your driving profile.

 San Mateo drivers in their 60s enjoy relatively affordable auto insurance rates, paying just $1,614 per year, on average.
 Those in their 50s don't pay significantly more ($1,615).

 Teenage drivers pay San Mateo's most expensive car insurance rates.
 One of the most effective ways to lower your car insurance rates as a driver in San Mateo is to age out of your teens.
 The difference in rates paid by teenage drivers and drivers in their 20s in San Mateo is $4,042, the largest such difference between any two age groups.